Pfleiderer-Adrian/Pfleiderer-Adrian/README.md

 <img src="https://github.com/Pfleiderer-Adrian/Pfleiderer-Adrian/blob/master/images/banner8.png" width="90%" height="90%" alt="HTML ERROR"></img>

 ### 🌍 Hello World!
-I'm 25 years old and a German computer sience student with a passion for new technology, chess and art.
+I'm a German computer sience student with a passion for new technology, chess and art.

 ### 🔭 I'm working on..
 - the M.Sc degree in computer science at the University of Augsburg